-Danish development assistance programmes achieved their goals in 88 per cent of cases in 2011.
-Every goal that is achieved is a small step on the way to creating development in some of the poorest countries of the world.
+Danish development programmes achieved their goals in a satisfactorily manner in 84 per cent of the cases in 2014.
+Every goal that is achieved is a small step on the way to development in some of the poorest countries of the world.

 More girls are attending school.
 A generator provides a whole village with electricity.
 Organisations working for citizens’ democratic rights get more resources to keep an eye on those in power.

 The results of development cooperation are very concrete.
 Development assistance makes a difference in the everyday lives of some of the world’s poor.

 In 2014, results were assesed for 217 targets for bilateral aid in Danida priority countires.
 The level of results in 2014 is overall satisfactory: 82.6 per cent of the set goals were fulfilled at either a very satisfactory or satisfactory level.

 21,1 % of target

 (41-61 % fulfilled)

 (0-40 % fulfilled)